thesheps/kf-outage-reporter/README.md

 - There is a trivial `circuitBreaker` WIP in the src folder.
 This is the next piece of obvious development work in this application to make to more resilient to transient HTTP errors.

-- At the time of writing the `API_KEY` and `BASE_PATH` are both committed to source control in the .env.dev file.
+- At the time of writing the `API_KEY` and `BASE_PATH` are both committed to source control in the `.env.dev` file.
 This was considered not to be a security vulnerability given this information is considered "test" data only.
-The CI integration run has these marked as `Github secrets`, and any _real_ production implementation would have these secrets rotated regularly.
+The CI integration run has these marked as `Github secrets`, and any _real_ production implementation would have these secrets rotated regularly so as to minimise any potential attack vector.